Simple Improvements in Microdosing Education

 Don’t Say “One Millionth” when you mean “One Tenth.”

-Presently, the expert advice for “microdosing” directly contradict the plain meaning of the term.
-Micro-dose means one millionth of a dose.
+Presently, the expert advice for “microdosing” directly contradicts the plain meaning of the term.
+Micro-dose means one-millionth of a dose.
 To be clear, those numbers are off by a factor of 100,000.
 Many people might find such a contradiction confusing.
 Imagine asking for a cup of coffee and receiving 100,000 cups of coffee.
 That seems like a big mistake.
 It’s worse.
 This big mistake is directly related to your field of expertise.
-How can someone trust “experts” in the field of microdosing when they incorrectly describe dosing.
+How can someone trust “experts” in the field of microdosing when they incorrectly describe dosing?

 Why not refer to the “therapeutic amount” as one dose?